FAQ – Sound Design

 Q: We don’t have Qlab™ or MultiPlay™, and just play sound effects from iTunes.
 Can we do that?

 A: You certainly COULD use iTunes or VLC or some other playback software for your sound design, BUT we strongly recommend against it.
-Many designs have complex multi-part (group) cues that require precise timing to execute properly.
+Many (actually most) of my designs have complex multi-part (group) cues that require precise timing to execute properly.
 Others integrate volume changes or trigger cues that follow automatically.
 QLab™ (for Macs) and Multiplay™ (for Windows) are specifically designed for the task, and all of these actions are programmed into your design.
 You could duplicate the programming in another program, but why would you want to?
 QLab™ and Multiplay™ are both FREE for basic playback of designs requiring only a stereo (2 channel) output.
 If you need more outputs (for localized effects speakers) you can do that easily in Multiplay™.
 QLab™ has a very reasonable “rental” license and they give your credit for the rental fees if you decide to purchase a license later on.
-Our opinion: It’s not worth NOT taking advantage of these great programs!
+Our opinion: It’s not worth NOT taking advantage of these two great programs!

 Q: What are these “DCA’s” you keep talking about.
 What are they used for?

 A: DCA is short for “Digitally Controlled Amplifier.”
 They are a key feature of modern digital mixing consoles, and are really what makes it possible (without going nuts!) to mix a major musical.
 Think of DCA’s as “remote controls” for either single faders, or groups of faders.
 In some ways they are like sub-masters we used to have on analog consoles, but they operate differently.
-A musical today can easily have 16 to 24 or more wireless microphones, and a full orchestra.
+A musical today can easily have 16 to 24 or 32 or more wireless microphones, and a full orchestra.
 To ask a sound operator to manage that many channels without help is not realistic.
 Enter the DCA.
-As a scene begins, the operator will use automation within the console to load each actor in a scene onto one of several DCA’s on the console.
+As a scene begins, the operator will use automation within the console to load each actor in a scene to one of several DCA’s on the console.
 As the show unfolds, the operator will call up “scenes” (similar to cues on a lighting console) that will put the mics they need onto the DCA’s, in the order that they need them.
 They can also combine any number of mics onto a single DCA, allowing them to have all the men, or all the women (your chorus) on one fader.

 So, in practice, your musical is being mixed “line-by-line” on the DCA’s.
 Sound complicated?
 It is!
 Running sound for theater is the MOST difficult of all of the technical theater arts to execute.
-If you don’t believe it, here’s a great video showing a REALLY talented tech by the name of Sam Johnson line-by-line DCA mixing “She’s in Love” from “The Little Mermaid.”
+If you don’t believe it, here’s a great video showing a REALLY talented tech by the name of Sam Johnson-Begay line-by-line DCA mixing “She’s in Love” from “The Little Mermaid.”

 So why mix this way?
 The objective is to keep only the mics actually being used open at any given time.
 Why?
 Wireless mic elements are omni-directional.
 They sound much more natural than directional mics.
 But it also means they pick up sound equally from every direction.
-If you leave mics open when not in use, you’re likely to have feedback.
+If you leave mics open when not in use, you’re more likely to have feedback.
 At the very least, you’ll begin to hear that “echo-y” hollow sound that we all hate!

 As you can see, just setting up and programming a musical is complex!
 But now, enter TheatreMix!
 This wonderful software simplifies programming, and more importantly provides an automation file that can be used on more than 20 popular digital mixers.
 Our musical designs include a super clear and readable prompt book, showing ALL of the scene changes, and mix cues for your operator, and a TheatreMix file ready to load.
 Just enter your cast, connect to your mixer, and you’re ready to go!